Unequal Error Protection for Digital Semantic Communication with Channel Coding: Block-Level UEP Framework for Digital Semantic Communication

 Note that the allowable values of $(n_i, k_i)$ are constrained by the structure of the specific coding scheme\footnote{For example, when employing a binary primitive BCH code with error-correcting capability 2 and codeword length $n_i \leq 255$, the valid $(n_i, k_i)$ pairs are given by $\{(15,7),(31,21),(63,51),(127,113),(255,239)\}$ where $n_i$ is determined by $k_i$ \cite{lin_costello}.}.

-Considering the constraints on bit grouping and coding rate, we formulate the block-level UEP problem as follows:
+Considering the constraints on block partitioning and coding rate, we formulate the block-level UEP problem as follows:

-where $\overline{\mathcal{K}}$ is the set of possible group sizes before encoding, and $\mathcal{N}(|\mathcal{K}_i|)$ is the set of possible group sizes after encoding given $|\mathcal{K}_i|$.
-In the above problem, the constraint \eqref{eq:P2_C2} makes all groups disjoint from each other, and \eqref{eq:P2_C3} makes the groups cover all bits.
-Note that the constraints on possible group sizes, $\mathcal{K}$ and $\mathcal{N}(|\mathcal{K}_i|)$, depend on the channel coding scheme applied.
+where $\overline{\mathcal{K}}$ is the set of possible block sizes before encoding, and $\mathcal{N}(|\mathcal{K}_i|)$ is the set of possible block sizes after encoding given $|\mathcal{K}_i|$.
+In the above problem, the constraint \eqref{eq:P2_C2} makes all blocks disjoint from each other, and \eqref{eq:P2_C3} makes the blocks cover all bits.
+Note that the constraints on possible block sizes, $\mathcal{K}$ and $\mathcal{N}(|\mathcal{K}_i|)$, depend on the channel coding scheme applied.